Midterm Elections: Russian Trolls Return With New Website Targeting U.S. Voters, Expert Cyber-Analysts Report

-In February, Russia investigation Special Counsel Robert Mueller handed down indictments against 13 Russian nationals including a wealthy businessman, Yevgeny Prigozhin, known as “Putin’s Chef” because as The Inquisitr reported in October 2017, he owned a restaurant where Russian president Vladimir Putin often dined.
+In February, Russia investigation Special Counsel Robert Mueller handed down indictments against 13 Russian nationals including a wealthy businessman, Yevgeny Prigozhin, known as “Putin’s Chef” because as the Inquisitr reported in October 2017, he owned a restaurant where Russian president Vladimir Putin often dined.
 The indictments accused Prigozhin of operating an online “troll farm” known as the Internet Research Agency which staged an elaborate propaganda and disinformation campaign to sway the 2016 presidential election in favor of Donald Trump.
 The other 12 Russians in the indictment worked for Prigozhin at the “Research Agency.”

-The indictments, however, have not stopped the Internet Research Agency from waging a new online propaganda campaign intended to tamper with the 2018 midterm elections, according to cybersecurity experts who spoke to McClatchy News for an exposé published June 1.
+The indictments, however, have not stopped the Internet Research Agency from waging a new online propaganda campaign intended to tamper with the 2018 midterm elections, according to cybersecurity experts who spoke to McClatchy News for an expose published June 1.

 A new website with the title USA Really appeared online May 17, the wire service reported.
 That’s almost exactly three months after Mueller handed down the indictments of the Russians and the Internet Research Agency.
 The site reportedly began publishing nine articles per day almost immediately, according to the McClatchy report.